 I am an attorney and an MBA who specialized in knowledge management, project management, content strategy and business development in the legal profession.
 I have worked for three large law firms, a non-profit legal industry association, and a legal technology startup, all in my hometown of New York City.

-I am currently launching a new startup called Senior Citizen Planner, LLC, to provide information management services that I developed during my career – – on a scaled down and reformatted basis – – to individual senior citizens.
+I am currently launching a new startup called Senior Citizen Planner, LLC, to provide information management services that I developed during my career – – on a scaled down and reformatted basis – – to individual Baby Boomers, retirees and senior citizens.
 This idea was inspired by my experience in doing data management and research within my own family.
 Please visit the new site at seniorcitizenplanner.com .